There’s no doubt about it: including physical activity as part of your daily routine is the way to go. But how do you get (and keep) going?

 3 Tips to Get The Most Out of Your Walk

 - Keep your head and chin up, bend your elbows at a 90-degree angle and swing your arms.

 - Lengthen your stride.

 - Stretch after you have warmed up for 5 to 10 minutes or so.
 Stretch the calf, quadriceps and hamstring muscles of each leg.
 Do static stretches – hold them for 10 to 30 seconds without bouncing — 3 to 5 times each.
 Repeat the stretches after you finish walking, too.

-The Green Mountain Experience
+The Green Mountain Experience – Walking Programs Work

-Walking has formed the basis of the physical activity program at Green Mountain at Fox Run since the program was founded in 1973.
+Walking has formed the basis of the physical activity program at Green Mountain at Fox Run since our program was founded in 1973.
 Over the years, we have seen thousands of women reach their health and weight goals using our approach of sensible eating combined with regular, yet reasonable physical activity.